 Strong Bones and Teeth

 Honeydew is a good source of calcium, which is a crucial ingredient for healthy, strong teeth and bones.
 Your body is constantly taking calcium stores from your bones and replacing them with new calcium.
 If there is less calcium coming in than going out, bones can grow weak, leading to greater risk for fractures or osteoporosis.
 According to the US Department of Health and Human Services, consuming high levels of calcium while you are young helps you to reach peak calcium levels, which can have long-term effects on your health.
 Calcium is particularly important for children and pre-pubescent teens to have calcium-rich diets, as their bones are growing rapidly, but older adults are also encouraged to get more calcium, to slow down bone deterioration due to aging.

-Honeydew melon is composed of almost 90% water, making it the perfect snack for a hot, summer.
+Honeydew melon is composed of almost 90% water, making it the perfect snack for a hot, summer afternoon.
 Also, as mentioned earlier, honeydew is a great source of potassium, with 388mg of potassium in every cup.
-Potassium is a key mineral for controlling fluid balance and regulating in your body, particularly sodium levels.
+Potassium is a key mineral for controlling fluid balance and regulating electrolytes in your body, particularly sodium levels.
 Plus, potassium’s anti-tension properties keep your body’s fluids moving smoothly and pumping strong.

 Younger Looking Skin